We Asked 7 Bloggers 3 Questions About Legal Setup: When It Matters, What Beginners Miss, and What to Do Before Monetizing

 Most readers won’t read every word of a policy page.
 But they notice when expectations are set instead of assumed.

-That removes quite uncertainty and replaces it with a sense that this space is handled with care.
+That removes quite a bit of uncertainty and replaces it with a sense that this space is handled with care.
 Over time, that consistency builds trust without effort or persuasion.

 2. It Instantly Improves Credibility and Trust